 - Lack of reasonable standards for investigating claims.

-- Failure to communicate with the policyholder regarding a claim.
+- Failure to communicate with you regarding a claim.

 - Misrepresentation of facts about the policy benefits, policy provisions, policy limits, or coverage of the insurance contract.5